California

 After Mass, all assembled in St. Cecelia Hall for Matriculation.
 Rev. Robert Marczewski, Head Chaplain of the California campus, opened the ceremony with the Prayer to the Holy Spirt, the same prayer that opens every class at Thomas Aquinas College.
 Dean Michael Letteney then introduced the freshmen to the faculty and Board members, after which Dr. Daniel Zoumaya — the newest member of the teaching faculty — made the Profession of Faith and Oath of Fidelity, committing to teach in obedience to the Magisterium of the Catholic Church.

-In addressing members of the Class of 2028, Dr. O’Reilly spoke of the importance of beginning well in the pursuance of wisdom and virtue, encouraging the freshmen to be humble and diligent in their studies.
+In addressing members of the Class of 2028, Dr. O’Reilly spoke of the importance of beginning well in the pursuit of wisdom and virtue, encouraging the freshmen to be humble and diligent in their studies.
 “If you want to be an elite athlete, you make sacrifices,” Dr. O’Reilly said.
 “The good we are proposing is much better than an Olympic medal.
 It’s a pearl of infinite price.
 It shouldn’t surprise you that you will have to make sacrifices. ...
 But if you make those sacrifices, if you put in the effort, if you restrain yourself from distractions, you will have earned a great good.”

 The freshmen next came forward, one by one, to shake hands with Dr. O’Reilly and Archbishop Broglio, then sign their names into the registry of students, officially becoming students of Thomas Aquinas College.
 As Director of Admissions Jon Daly called each name, the auditorium filled with applause, not only from the freshmen themselves, but also from the upperclassmen who came to welcome the Class of 2028 as its members joined the student body.